 - Have the interviewer's contact info handy in case tech fails

 For in-person meetings, map your route and plan to arrive 10-15 minutes early.
 Factor in traffic or transit delays.
 Bring extra copies of your resume, a notepad, and a pen—looking prepared beats scrambling to borrow supplies.
 Dress the part, too.
 When unsure, lean slightly more formal than the company culture.
 It's easier to dial down polish than explain why you showed up in jeans to a suit-and-tie place.
+For comprehensive outfit guidance, check our interview outfits guide.
 This attention to detail signals professionalism before you even speak.

 Step 6: Master Your Body Language and Tone